The truth about ball screw technology in CNC routers

 Here’s a breakdown of how ball screw technology works and why it delivers better results for your CNC router.

 To understand ball screw technology, we need to start with two key components: the ball screw and the ball nut.
 Between these two, there are tiny ball bearings that circulate in tracks.
 As the screw turns, the bearings also turn freely.

-The reason the bearings are able to move freely is because they’re oversized by a few microns, preventing any unwanted play.
-This is known as “preload,” and is the reason there is no backlash in ball screw systems.
+The reason the bearings can move freely is that they’re oversized by a few microns, preventing any unwanted play.
+This is known as preload and is the reason there is no backlash in ball screw systems.
 (Backlash is any clearance or lost motion in a mechanism caused by gaps between the parts.)

 The growth of ball screw

 Until 20 years ago, it was highly common to turn ball screws (and we still do it on the shorter axis).
 This worked fine for the most part until high-speed machining came along from the machine control industry as they learned how to process things more quickly.

 In the old system, there were frequent problems with ball screw whipping.
 The new ball screw technology keeps the screws stationary and rotates the ball nut, allowing machines to operate as efficiently as they want.